KnairdA/BinaryMapping/README.md

 A explanation of an earlier version of this template library can be found on my [blog](http://blog.kummerlaender.eu/artikel/mapping-binary-structures-as-tuples-using-template-metaprogramming).

+Basic usage of this library is documented in the [wiki](https://github.com/KnairdA/BinaryMapping/wiki/Basic-Usage).

 ## Current features:

 - Support for any kind of flat structure that consists of integral types